CMsynereo/blog.synereo.com/_posts/2016-03-16-Synereo-Update.markdown

 ### March 16, 2016 Synereo Community Hangout

 This week, team Synereo prepares for the upcoming COALA Blockchain Workshop in NYC.
 Greg is interested in hosting a satelite workshop for people interested in reputation systems.
-Reputation interfaces with business and regulations
+Reputation interfaces with business and regulations.

 **DevOps Team Welcomes improvements to GLoSEval ; Spray dependancy is updated; work continues to convert older dependancies running on VirtualBox, into AMI and Docker images, and with this we welcome anyone else to join in DevOps merryment!**